McNetic/PHPZipStreamer/MANUAL.md

 Valid options for ZipStreamer are:

 * outstream: stream the zip file is output to (default: stdout)
+* zip64:     boolean indicating use of Zip64 extension (default: True)

 ######Parameters
  * array *$options* Optional, ZipStreamer and zip file options as key/value pairs.